Vendor disclosure law in Australia

 According to the ACL, property sellers and agents must disclose any defects in a property, which a buyer is planning to buy.
 Lying by omission would lead to breach of contract.
 This law does not mean that the property dealer guarantees the good title of the property but that he/she has not done anything, or is not aware of anything, which would make their title defective.
 Each Australian state and territory has modified this common law differently.

-From 1 August 2025, Queensland introduced a mandatory seller disclosure scheme under the Property Law Act 2023 (Qld).
-Sellers must give buyers the approved Form 2 – Seller Disclosure Statement and prescribed certificates (e.g. title and plan, relevant planning/environment/QBCC notices, and community titles documents) before the buyer signs the contract (or before the fall of the hammer at auction).
-If disclosure is missing, late or inaccurate about a material matter the buyer did not know and would not have signed if properly informed, the buyer may terminate up to settlement.
-The scheme does not require disclosure of matters such as structural soundness or flood history; however, other consumer laws still prohibit misleading or deceptive conduct.
-Queensland’s scheme brings it broadly into line with other states’ pre-contract disclosure models.

 Table

 This table shows that the law varies from state to state.
 The data have been updated to 2017.